 The Authority is currently maintaining an under-borrowed position.
 This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Authority's reserves, balances and cash flow has been used as a temporary measure.
-This strategy is prudent as investment returns are low and counterparty risk is high.
-Against this background and the risks within the economic forecast, caution will be adopted with the 2016/17 treasury operations.
+This strategy is prudent as investment returns are low and counterparty risk is still an issue that needs to be considered.

+Against this background and the risks within the economic forecast, caution will be adopted with the 2017/18 treasury operations.
 Interest rates in financial markets will be monitored alongside other economic indicators.